 According to traditional Chinese medical theory, acupuncture points are located on meridians through which gi vital energy runs.
 There is no histological, anatomical or scientific proof that these meridians or acupuncture points exist.
 Acupuncture remains controversial among Western medical doctors and scientists.

 Creating case studies that use proper scientific controls is difficult because of the invasive nature of acupuncture – a clinical study involves a placebo (sham product) compared to the targeted treatment.
-While some studies have concluded that it offers similar benefits to a patient as a placebo, others have indicated that there are some real benefits.
+It is very hard to devise a sham acupuncture control that one can compare to proper acupuncture.
+While some studies have concluded that acupuncture offers similar benefits to a patient as a placebo, others have indicated that there are some real benefits.
 This article in a peer-reviewed British Medical Journal explains that the principles of acupuncture are firmly grounded in science, and you don’t need Chinese philosophy either to make it work, or to practice it.

 Traditional Chinese medicine explains that health is the result of a harmonious balance of the complementary extremes of yin and yan of the life force known as gi or chi.
 Qi is said to flow through meridians (pathways) in the human body.
 Through 350 acupuncture points in the body, these meridians and energy flows may be accessed.
 Illness is said to be the consequence of an imbalance of the forces.
 If needles are inserted into these points with appropriate combinations it is said that the energy flow can be brought back into proper balance.

 In Western societies and several other parts of the world, acupuncture is explained including concepts of neuroscience.
-Points are seen by Western practitioners as places where nerves, muscles and connective tissue can be stimulated.
-Practitioners say that the stimulation increases bloodflow while at the same time triggering the activity of our own body’s natural painkillers.
+Acupuncture points are seen by Western practitioners as places where nerves, muscles and connective tissue can be stimulated.
+Acupuncture practitioners say that the stimulation increases bloodflow while at the same time triggering the activity of our own body’s natural painkillers.